Horner's method: Parallel evaluation

 A disadvantage of Horner's rule is that all of the operations are sequentially dependent, so it is not possible to take advantage of instruction level parallelism on modern computers.
 In most applications where the efficiency of polynomial evaluation matters, many low-order polynomials are evaluated simultaneously (for each pixel or polygon in computer graphics, or for each grid square in a numerical simulation), so it is not necessary to find parallelism within a single polynomial evaluation.

 If, however, one is evaluating a single polynomial of very high order, it may be useful to break it up as follows:

 More generally, the summation can be broken into k parts:

 where the inner summations may be evaluated using separate parallel instances of Horner's method.
 This requires slightly more operations than the basic Horner's method, but allows k-way SIMD execution of most of them.
 Modern compilers generally evaluate polynomials this way when advantageous, although for floating-point calculations this requires enabling (unsafe) reassociative math.
+Another use of breaking a polynomial down this way is to calculate steps of the inner summations in an alternating fashion to take advantage of instruction-level parallelism.